Mold Inspection & Testing - What sets IAQ Consultants of Seattle apart?

 Questionable areas are further investigated with professional moisture meters.
 Often we discover a hidden moisture and mold problem that needs to be further investigated prior to performing a mold test.
 We may use a video borescope to look inside a wall, underneath carpeting or inside duct work.

-Air samples may be collected under normal conditions, or with the air disturbed.
+Air sampling is one tool we may use to determine if elevated airborne mold spores are present.
 We may also recommend inner-wall sampling, which collects air from behind drywall-based walls.

-What you get with most other mold inspections:
+What you get with most other mold inspection companies:

 Someone comes out and collects a mold test in the middle of the property and one outside as a comparison.
 These mold testers (usually remediation contractors) will email you the laboratory results with no interpretation.
 They will give you no recommendations for corrective measures, or worse, hand you an over-inflated proposal for their company to do the work.

-What you get with an IAQ Consultants of Seattle mold inspection:
+What you get with IAQ Consultants of Seattle's mold inspections: